 Admission to the Practical Nursing Program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance.

 Progression Policy

-In order to progress in the nursing program, the student must:
+In order to progress in the nursing program, the following policy should be followed: